Tiffany-Bacchus27/ECSE3038_lab2/README.md

 in FastAPI.

 My favorite Pokemon is Snorlax!
-He's forever a mood.
+He's a forever mood.
-I love its laid-back nature, strength, and gentle spirit Plus its tank/defense traits make him tough to beat in battles.
+I love its laid-back nature, strength, and gentle spirit.
+Snorlax definitely stands out from the usual flashy and fast Pokemon, offering a sense of calm and endurance.

 Honarary Mention: Jiggly Puff, I love a playful mischevious character.